Scifabric/pybossa/doc/customizing.rst

 Adding your own templates
 =========================

-PyBossa supports different types of templates that you can offer for every project.
-By default, PyBossa comes with the following templates:
+PYBOSSA supports different types of templates that you can offer for every project.
+By default, PYBOSSA comes with the following templates:

  * **Basic**: the most basic template.
 It only has the basic structure to develop your project.